 I was staying at the Regina Maria Hotel.
-I told Alexandyr, the young man at Reception I was composing a list of famous Bulgarians.
-Then I asked the question: “Who is the first name to come to mind?”
+Alexandry was the young man at Reception.
+I told him I was composing a list of famous Bulgarians.
+Then I asked him the question: “Who’s the first name to come to mind?”

 Immediately he replied, “Dimitar Berbatov.”

-This response got ready confirmation from the other young man standing next to him.
+This response got ready confirmation from his friend standing next to him.